-column “s”: This column shall indicate to which party, participating in the payment transactions, the written off losses originating from the acceptance and issuer abuses has been charged.
+Column 19: This column shall indicate to which party, participating in the payment transactions, the written off losses originating from the acceptance and issuer abuses has been charged.
 If the incurred loss is shared by more than one party, it shall be divided between the rows of the relevant code values.
 If the abuse is recovered in any form or the amount of the loss involved in the abuse is partly or fully recovered, report the recovered part under the “MEGTER” code.
 In this case reduce the loss charged to the customer or the merchant, and borne by the service provider with this amount.
 If the recovery took place in a period other than when the loss was actually written off, carry out a retrospective amendment based on the available new information.
 On the other hand, report the written-off loss only when the respective case has been closed and the accounting settlement has also been performed; accordingly retrospective adjustment is necessary only if any change occurred as a result of new information in an already closed, and thus reported case.

-column “t”: This column shall indicate the type of data acquisitions and attacks:
+Column 20: This column shall indicate the type of data acquisitions and attacks: